 And then I saw this.

-All depends on the parents of these little-ones.
+It all depends on the parents of these little ones.

-After walking around in the mela grounds, I went to the Pushkar market.
+After walking around the mela grounds, I went to the Pushkar market.

 Pushkar Bazaar is a busy affair around the year and more so at the time of the camel fair in Pushkar.
 The streets bustled with international and Indian tourists and locals.
 Photographers raced through the streets while clicking away with their big Canons and Nikons.